CRS REALTOR® Party Convention & Trade Expo

 Join us in Washington, D.C.
 May 15 - 18, 2014 to network, get the latest industry news and product information, and be a part of the committee meetings for the Council of Residential Specialists.
 The CRS REALTOR® Party Convention & Trade Expo are held in conjunction with the NAR Midyear Legislative Meetings so CRS members active on NAR committees or with state lobbying initiatives can participate in both meetings and take advantage of the NAR trade exposition and other programs.

 There is no fee to attend the CRS REALTOR® Party Convention & Trade Expo meetings, but REALTORS® must register to attend.
-Registration will open on Wednesday, February 19 at 12:00 pm.
+Registration is now open on, click here to register.
 When you register please keep in mind:

 CRS HOTEL INFORMATION